rockyburt/Ketchup/README.md

     }
     ```

-### Part 3: Persistence with SQLAlchemy and PostgreSQL
+### Part 3a: Persistence with SQLAlchemy and PostgreSQL

+This is where the project actually starts getting useful.
+We are building a **ToDo** application that can persist
+todo records to a PostgreSQL database.

 1. Add *SQLAlchemy*, *alembic*, and *asyncpg* as a dependencies.